material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

 * [Themes class description](https://material.io/develop/ios/components/theming/)  <!-- This is slated to be deprected, though the examples from https://material.io/develop/ios/components/buttons/api-docs/Classes/MDCButton.html appear to use this class -->
 * [MDCContainerScheme class description](https://github.com/material-components/material-components-ios/tree/stable/components/schemes/Container) theme

+The following example shows an outlined button with the black text 'Button' on a white background, surrounded by a gray stroke.

 <img src="assets/ios-outlined.gif" alt="Outlined button example in iOS">